geotools/geotools/docs/user/tutorial/quickstart/netbeans.rst

         :end-before: <dependencies>

-   If you make any mistakes when editing the xml file you'll see that your project will be renamed “<Badley formed Maven project>” in the Projects window.
-You can choose “Format” as a quick way to check if the tags line up.
+   If you make any mistakes when editing the xml file you'll see that your project will be renamed "<Badly formed Maven project>" in the Projects window.
+You can choose "Format" as a quick way to check if the tags line up.
 Or just hit undo and try again.

-3. Next we add two GeoTools modules to the dependencies section: gt-shapefile and gt-swing for our project.
+3. Next we add two GeoTools modules to the dependencies section: gt-shapefile and gt-swing.

    .. literalinclude:: artifacts/pom.xml
         :language: xml